 Description

-Purple Poppy Mallow is a perennial plant that has a low, creeping growth form and a fragrant flower.
-Native Americans used the taproot of this species medicinally: a decoction of the roots as a pain killer; the smoke from a smoldering, dried root was inhaled for head colds, and a tea made from the boiled root was drunk for internal pains and also to bathe aching body parts.
-Native Americans and early European settlers also ate the roots of poppy mallows, which reportedly taste similar to sweet potato when harvested in late summer or fall.
+Callirhoe involucrata, also known as Purple Poppy Mallow, is a native perennial forb (wildflower) with a low, creeping growth form.
+Historically, people of the First Nations used the taproot of this species medicinally.
+A decoction of the roots was used as a pain killer; the smoke from a smoldering, dried root was inhaled for head colds, and a tea made from the boiled root was drunk for internal pains and also to bathe aching body parts.
+They also ate the roots, which reportedly taste similar to sweet potato when harvested in late summer or fall.
 The leaves of Purple Poppy Mallow, like other members of the mallow family, are mucilaginous and have been used to thicken soups and other liquids.
-The scientific name is Callirhoe involucrata.
-Callirhoe is derived from a Greek work meaning beautiful flowering, and it is a name shared with an ocean nymph in Greek mythology.
-The species name, involucrata, refers to the whorl of green, leaf-like structures just below the flower which is referred to as an involucre.

 Wildlife notes